bwigfield/lovetruth/_posts/2017-11-11-4-Reasons-You-Should-Stop-Drinking-Monster-Energy-Drinks.md

 This cannot continue.

-## 5. Sales from Monster Fund Genetic Research
+## 5. Sales from Monster fund genetic research

 It's true.
-The producers of Monster Energy drink are mass-producing children fueled by caffeine.
+The producers of Monster Energy drink are mass-producing children fueled by caffeine and sugar for questionable ends.
+I've seen enough science fiction movies to know that this can't end well.